 Yes, I know there are a lot of examples of hybrid animals in Tibetan lore, like combinations of sea creatures and mammals, carp-headed otters and the like, not all of them nearly as cute as what you see above.
 Some of them like the makara, in Tibetan the chusin (ཆུ་སྲིན་), come from India, true enough.
 But I really didn’t intend to talk about them today; I’m looking in a different direction altogether.
 I just came back from what may be the most impressive bird sanctuary in the world, so you may understand I’m still under the spell.
 What I do want to talk about are dogs raised (and perhaps also hatched) in bird nests.
 To put it another way, the scene would have to look a lot more like this:

 Something I read in an article by Antonio Terrone perked my interest when it came out not so long ago.
-It’s about one of the most famous Lamas in the Tibetan plateau in recent decades, the now sadly departed Khenpo Jigpun་༼མཁན་པོ་འཇིགས་ཕུན་༽.
+It’s about one of the most famous Lamas in the Tibetan plateau in recent decades, the much-respected and now sadly departed Khenpo Jigpun་༼མཁན་པོ་འཇིགས་ཕུན་༽.
 Terrone quotes from Gyurme Dorje’s much-used travel guide, Tibet Handbook, at p.
 611. However, my edition of that book must be a different one, because I found it on page 620 in mine:

 "Khenpo Jikpun is well-known for obtaining the ‘bird-dogs’ of Tibet, a tiny dog which is reputably* found in the nest of cliff-nesting birds, and has the power to detect poison in food!
 He presented one to the Dalai Lama on a recent visit to India.
 He has also travelled widely in Europe and North America."